rahil-patel/prep_rcnn_train/README.md

 # To Prepare Data for detectron training datat in coco json

-Convert the txt file data to individual files
+Convert the txt file data to individual XML files

 python toxml.py

-# Convert the XML files into A Single JSON file for COCO format
+Convert the xml files into a Single JSON file in COCO format python xml2json.py

-python xml2json.py

 The following file created will be instances.json, which can be used for detectron training